Jump to recipe

 - Pour the crumb mixture into the pan.
 Spread evenly & pat down a bit with a spatula.

 - Bake for 20-25 minutes, until lightly brown.
 Remove from oven and cool, completely.

 - Beat butter and eggs, until fluffy.
 Add powdered sugar & vanilla.
 Beat until fluffy.

 - Spread filling on top of cooled crust.

 - Place pineapple on the filling first.
 Then layer the strawberries, followed by the bananas.
 Drizzle the fruit with chocolate syrup.

-- Cover with Cool Whip and sprinkle with pecans.
+- Cover with whipped cream topping and sprinkle with pecans.

 - Refrigerate for at least 2 or 3 hours, then serve.
 Can be made a day ahead.